abhinavrohatgi30/sparkify-user-churn/README.md

 This is our final model and will be used to predict the user churn for this streaming service.

 ## References

+You can find a summarised analysis here [Medium](https://abhi-rohatgi.medium.com/sparkify-predicting-the-user-churn-using-apache-spark-ee4178f859c8)
 Dataset provided by [Udacity](https://cn.udacity.com/).